 Shawnee had another more recent Kickstarter success, funding a new full length album recorded with Zachariah Hickman and Sam Kassirer of Josh Ritter’s Royal City Band at the Great North Sound Society in Maine where some of her favorite Josh albums were made.
 The new release will include her song Abraham, recorded by Grammy nominee Ruthie Foster on 2017’s Joy Comes Back.

 Shawnee would be the first to tell you that the boots you just complimented her on cost $3 at a thrift store.
 She'll give the real answer when you ask how she's doing and she's just had her heart broken.
 That's the honesty with which she speaks, writes, and lives.
 She sings to you about all the things you know—love, life, laughter and loss—but does so with such fiercely personal and poetic truth that you can't help finding, and understanding, your own world through hers.

-Shawnee moved from her hometown of Bellingham, WA to Austin, TX in 2010.
-Her most recent solo release, A Long and Precious Road, earned her a place among Texas Music Magazine’s albums of the year, as well as being named their #1 Songwriter of Distinction, an accolade shared by Kacey Musgraves and Leon Bridges.
+A Long and Precious Road earned her a place among Texas Music Magazine’s albums of the year, as well as the top spot on their list of Songwriters of Distinction, an accolade shared by Kacey Musgraves and Leon Bridges.

 “With a compelling voice at once uplifting and heartbreaking, delicate and wounded, and with melodies dexterous and irresistible, Kilgore has, in one bold move, established herself as an important presence in folk music.” ~Tom Buckley, Texas Music Magazine.

 “Shawnee’s in my very highest category of songwriter,” wrote Danny Schmidt.
 “Those whose next song I can’t wait for them to write.”